the-turing-game/the-source-and-comments/README.md

-The third circumstance that comes out of the description is that players A and B are _in the same room_ which means that they have complete information about the answers and statements of each other! ...and, of course, that was the 'fun' part of the 'salon game' - the prototype of the 'Turing Game'.
+The third circumstance that comes out of the description is that players A and B are _in the same room_ which means that they have complete information about the answers and statements of each other! ...and, of course, that was the 'fun' part (for other people present in the room) of the 'salon game' - the prototype of this 'Turing Game'.